lsefton/Masters-Project/README.md

 in an attempt to characterise the transition, and a phase diagram indicating regions in which both types of reversibility are satisfied is constructed.
-A critical volume fraction at which absorbing states cannot be formed, even for infinitesimally small strain amplitudes, is identified as the jamming point and estimated to be \phi_c = 0.650 \pm 0.004.
+A critical volume fraction at which absorbing states cannot be formed, even for infinitesimally small strain amplitudes, is identified as the jamming point and estimated to be \phi_c = 0.650 +/- 0.004.
 Good agreement is found between microscopic and macroscopic reversibility criteria for suspensions at concentrations below the jamming point, but inconsistency at concentrations above the jamming point prevents unication of both types of absorbing-state transitions.